 As we move further down the list of options above, I need to exercise caution.
 Choice C (ruling out rare conditions), when approached judiciously, has the potential to reassure both patient and physician that no stone within the Kingdom of Endocrinology has been left unturned, within reason.
 There are literally hundreds of hormonal tests that the laboratory will be happy to run, but as I’ve written previously, you’ve got to know your assay and know your pretest probability.
 In other words, make sure that the chance of a false positive result does not outweigh the possibility of a true positive by a margin so great that it makes the decision to test look ridiculous.
 If you fail to do that, chances are you’ll be spelunking down various rabbit holes with nothing to show for it.

-Choice (running tests outside my area of expertise) is where I and many subspecialist physicians start to get into trouble.
+Choice D (running tests outside my area of expertise) is where I and many subspecialist physicians start to get into trouble.
 For example, on more than one occasion, I’ve sent patients off on a wild goose-chase to the local academic Hematology department for a porphyria workup.
 How did this happen?
 Well, the patient presented to me with numerous, nonspecific, non-localizing, seemingly disparate symptoms, so I decided to order a 24-hour urine for ALA and PBG (to screen for a condition called porphyria, which I admittedly do not understand well).
 When the levels came back mildly elevated, I was then stuck – I knew the elevations were probably false positives, but I don’t understand porphyria nearly well enough to counsel the patients to not worry.
 So I sent them to the only medical center in the area that knows anything about porphyria, and the unanimous verdict was that I don’t know what the heck I’m doing.

 Why did I break my own cardinal rule about ordering tests I don’t know how to interpret?
 For that matter, why have I done it more than once?!
 It stems from the desire to help the person sitting in front of me, regardless of whether her problem falls within my area of expertise.
 Remember, the patient just wants to get better; she doesn’t care about the boundaries between Endocrinology and Hematology, Hematology and Rheumatology, or Rheumatology and Gastroenterology.
 The problem is, as we get farther into our careers as medical subspecialists, we move farther away from our general Internal Medicine training.
 That training included rotations in most – if not all – of the other medical subspecialties.
 As a result of that experience, we were at the top of our game when we exited Internal Medicine residency.